zoushipeng/goahead/CONTRIBUTING.md

 # Contribution Guidelines

-All code contributions shall be made using the project [License](license.md).
+All code contributions shall be made using the [MIT](https://opensource.org/licenses/MIT).
+See [Contributors Agreement](https://embedthis.com/developers/contributors.html) for full details.

 Please ensure pull requests adheres to the following guidelines: